seemoo-lab/watchwitch-ios/README.md

 * The `watchwitch` tweak, which hooks into the terminus and identityservices daemons to extract keys and config data
 * The `watchwitchcompanion` app, which exposes some settings and sends extracted data to the WatchWitch Android app

 Both components require a root-ful iOS jailbreak and have been tested on iOS 14.8.
 More recent versions and rootless jailbreaks may require minor modifications.
+The companion app requires iOS 14 or upward to work.

 ## Usage